 Gillian Olivia Blythe Hamel, managing editor

-Gillian Olivia Blythe Hamel’s work has appeared in VOLT, jubilat, The Volta, and The Offending Adam, and was recently featured in the Aesthetic Blitz exhibition from the Asian American Women Artists Association.
-Her first book, occident, is forthcoming from Called Back Books in 2017.
+Gillian Olivia Blythe Hamel is the author of occident (Called Back Books, 2017).
+Her work has appeared in VOLT, jubilat, The Volta, and The Offending Adam, and was recently featured in the Aesthetic Blitz exhibition from the Asian American Women Artists Association.
 She is managing editor at Omnidawn Publishing and editor of OmniVerse.
 Gillian also co-publishes speCt!, a chapbook series and book arts imprint, with Peter Burghardt and Robert Andrew Perez.

 Liza Flum, poetry editor & marketing assistant